 [Heading inserted by No. 42 of 2004 s.
 12.]

-18. Liability of employers to workers for injuries
+18. Employers liable to compensate workers for injuries

 If an injury of a worker occurs, the employer shall, subject to this Act, be liable to pay compensation in accordance with Schedule 1.